wes648/Westerfit.jl/README.md

 ## Installation
 Currently, the installation of westerfit is a touch convoluted.
 You will need to install [Julia](https://julialang.org/) and I recommend doing so through [juliaup](https://github.com/JuliaLang/juliaup).
-Add the SparseArrays and StaticArrays packages to your Julia installation.
+Add the SparseArrays, StaticArrays, and WIGXJPFjl packages to your Julia installation.
+The WIGXJPFjl package is a wrapper for [WIGXJPF](http://fy.chalmers.se/subatom/wigxjpf/) and I don't know if the install script will work on Windows.
+You may have to manually place the shared library in the packages deps directory and I ask that you let me know if that's the case.
+You may also have better luck using WSL on Windows if you don't have access to a Linux machine.
 The code also uses DelimitedFiles, LinearAlgebra, Printf, and Dates but I believe all of those are included in Base.
-Next up, you'll need to install [WIGXJPF](http://fy.chalmers.se/subatom/wigxjpf/).
-Place the compiled library in westerfit/lib and westerfit will look for `libwigxjpf_shared.so`.
-The repository will download with the library compiled on an x86-64 Ubuntu based system but this may not work on every system.
-I'm not sure if this library will be useable on ARM-based processors.
-Please let me know if you figure out how to use it for such.
 Lastly, I recommend making a bash script called `westerfit` somewhere in your path.
 This script just needs the following two lines:
 ```